Speaking and Listening

 Design and technology

-Children develop creativity and imagination through designing products that solve problems within a variety of relevant contexts , considering the needs, wants and values of themselves and others; they have opportunities to work in teams such as during the school’s ‘enterprise weeks’ where children have to produce products and sell to make a profit for charity.
+Children develop creativity and imagination through designing products that solve problems within a variety of relevant contexts , considering the needs, wants and values of themselves and others; they have opportunities to work in pairs or in teams.

 They are taught technical knowledge skills and develop understanding through a variety of practical tasks using a range of tools, equipment and materials.